On 11th April 2007, the EU Drivers’ Hours Regulation – EC561/2006 – came into effect, replacing the Regulation EC3820/85

-Under the new Regulation driving time must not exceed an accumulated amount of:
+Under the Regulation, driving time must not exceed an accumulated amount of:

-Note: Your total working time, (driving time combined with all "other work") is governed by RT(WT)R, and must not exceed 60 hours in any one week or average over 48 hours in a "reference period" of between 17-26 weeks.
+Your total working time, (driving time combined with all “other work”) is governed by RT(WT)R and must not exceed 60 hours in any one week or average over 48 hours in a “reference period” of between 17-26 weeks.

-* After 4.5 hours of continuous driving a break of 45 minutes must be taken.
+After no more than 4 hours 30 minutes of continuous driving, a break or breaks totalling 45 minutes must be taken.

-* You can no longer split the 45 minutes into three 15-minute breaks.
+You cannot split the 45 minutes into three 15-minute breaks.

 During any 24-hour period a daily rest period must be taken: